YFaris/UnionCut/README.md

       DUTS-TE-Image/*.jpg ...
       DUTS-TE-Mask/*.png ...
 ```
 We have provided a well-trained UnionSeg, which can be found at _/UnionSeg/module/decoder_weights_niter600.pt_.
+Our training codes of UnionSeg are mostly borrowed from [FOUND](https://github.com/valeoai/FOUND/tree/main).
 If you would like to train your own UnionSeg, you can try the following procedure:
 1. collect and save UnionCut's output
 ```
 cd ./tools/PseudoMaskGeneration/DUTS-TR